zepto-lang/zepto/README.md

 Calling it via `zepto`, you should be greeted by this:

 ```
-zepto Version 0.5.0
+zepto Version 0.6.0
+Copyright (C) 2015 Veit Heller (GPL)
+This is free software; see the accompanying LICENSE for copying conditions.
+There is NO warranty whatsoever.

 Type 'quit' or press Ctrl-C to exit interpreter
-Type 'help' to get a simple help message
+Type 'help' to get a list of commands

 zepto>
 ```

 Now you can just fiddle, maybe try something like